 There are two ways for foreigners to buy property in Thailand.
-The first is a long-term lease.
-In Thailand, renting a piece of land or a villa for a maximum lease period of 30 years is the most effective way for foreigners to obtain temporary property rights in Thailand.
-Secondly, through the purchase of property rights by the company, foreigners can purchase villas or land in Thailand and have permanent property rights, but they must have permanent property rights to the villa through the registration of Thai companies.
+The first is leasing a piece of land or a villa for a long period of time.
+The second is purchasing villas or land through the registration of a company in Thailand.

-90 Years Long Term Lease
+Long Term Lease

 Foreigners can purchase villas or land in Thailand and have permanent property rights, but they need to have a permanent property right in the form of a registered Thai company.
-However, unlike the time-consuming and laborious approval procedures of domestic registered companies, it takes only 7 days to complete the procedure in Thailand.
+However, unlike the time-consuming and laborious approval procedures of domestically registered companies, it takes only 7 days to complete the procedure in Thailand.
 Not only is the registration fee low, but the registrant will also have absolute control over the company.
 The registrant will be the legal representative of the Thai company.
 The legal representative has the final decision on the company’s finance, equity, personnel distribution, etc. This means that without your signature or stamp, all decisions are invalid.

-Usually, foreigners cannot directly own land in Thailand.
+Usually, foreigners cannot own land in Thailand.
 Foreigners can only buy land in the name of a Thai company and then build houses and villas on the land they purchase.
 In fact, foreigners have owned most of Thailand’s villas and plots in this way for decades, and there have never been any cases of property rights problems.
 Of course, a reputable lawyer can better ensure that foreign buyers have absolute control over the company and its assets.